 Click the OK button when all categories have been entered.
 If a category is left blank, the system will automatically set blank fields to N/A. Continue until all lines have been completed.

 STUDENTS WITH SPECIAL NEEDS

-If you need to delete an entry, select the bin icon
+If you need to delete an entry, select the bin icon A new window will pop-up.
+Click the Yes button against the student you wish to delete.

-against the student you wish to delete.
+if you wish to delete the line.